Will Tesla launch level 4 robotaxis this summer?

 9. What about human safety monitors in the passenger seat?

 Oh geez, it's like Elon Musk is trolling us to maximize the ambiguity of these market resolutions.
 Tentatively (we'll keep discussing in the comments) my verdict on this question depends on whether the human safety monitor has to be eyes-on-the-road the whole time with their finger on a kill switch or emergency brake.
 If so, I believe that's still level 2 autonomy.
+Or sub-4 in any case.

 See also FAQ3 for why this matters even if a kill switch is never actually used.
-We need not only no actual disengagements but no counterfactual disengagements.
+We need there not only to be no actual disengagements but no counterfactual disengagements.
 Like imagine that these robotaxis would totally mow down a kid who ran into the road.
 That would mean a safety monitor with an emergency brake is necessary, even if no kids happen to jump in front of any robotaxis before this market closes.
 Waymo, per the definition of level 4 autonomy, does not have that kind of supervised self-driving.

 Ask more clarifying questions!
 I'll be super transparent about my thinking and will make sure the resolution is fair if I have a conflict of interest due to my position in this market.